vanducng/datafold-docs/docs/integrations/data_warehouses/content/snowflake.md

 ### Give the Datafold role access

 Datafold will only scan the tables that it has access to.
 The snippet below will give Datafold read access to a database.
-Make sure to grant access to all the databases that you want to use in Datafold.
+If you have more than one database that you want to use in Datafold, rerun the script below for each one.

 ```sql
 /* Repeat for every DATABASE to be usable in Datafold.
 This allows Datafold to